zaksabeast/PokemonRNGGuides/guides/usum/en/CFWless.md

 ## Measuring NPC count

 Sometimes, the results might be far away from your target, then might it's due to the NPC count required changes.
 Especially for Xurkitree, Magearna and standing spots of wilds.

 The idea is simple, change the NPC count of Time Calculator and see what number of NPCs is giving the closet actual time you was waiting.

 Or you can waiting a fixed amount of time and using QR method to check how many frames are used.

+## Xurkitree

+The NPC number changes between 1 and 2 in a period of 10.7 seconds due to the wandering Xurkitree in the background.
+So we have to use X menu to freeze the varying NPC count.
+Here's the mindset:

+- Save while you're standing behind it
+  - Which will allow you have long time window for 1 NPC (~7 seconds)
+- Find the initial seed, load the game and open the X menu as soon as possible.
+- Use QR needles measure NPC count to make sure there is 1 NPC.
+  - Close X menu, wait several seconds and reopen it again to refresh background situation.
+- Wait with X menu opened to advance close to your target frame
+- Quit X menu and trigger the battle as fast as you can to avoid NPC changes.